Robert Sweitzer: Cook County Clerk

 In 1910, Sweitzer was elected Cook County Clerk.
 His election is largely credited to the support he received from Democratic boss Roger Charles Sullivan.
 Sweitzer would hold this position for the next 24 years.

 While serving as Cook County Clerk, Sweitzer was his party's nominee for Mayor of Chicago in 1915 and 1919, losing both consecutive elections to Republican William Hale Thompson.
-In 1915, Sweitzer had won the Democratic nomination after successfully challenging incumbent mayor Carter Harrison Jr., who was serving in his fifth non-consecutive term as mayor.
+In 1915, Sweitzer had won the Democratic nomination after successfully challenging incumbent mayor Carter Harrison IV, who was serving in his fifth non-consecutive term as mayor.
 Sweitzer was a loyalist to Sullivan, who Harrison had been in a power struggle with throughout his fifth term as mayor.
 In the Democratic primary, Sweitzer was able to build a coalition of ethnic groups that were put off by Harrison's war on crime.
 Sweitzer also benefited from Harrison running a poor campaign.
 Sweitzer defeated Harrison by a broad margin in the primary, but lost the general election to Thompson also by a broad margin.
 In 1919, Sweitzer, with Sullivan's backing, easily won the Democratic nomination, his only significant opponent being Tom Carey, former chair of the county committee.
 He would lose the 1919 general election to Thompson by a close margin, with the election seeing four significant candidates (the other two being Maclay Hoyne and John Fitzpatrick).